-All participants must attend the appropriate number of classes in order to qualify to shoot for each discipline. .22 Rifle participants must sign up for Fair shoot times via FairEntry, opening mid-March for .22 Rifle only.
+All participants must attend the appropriate number of classes in order to qualify to shoot for each discipline. .22 Rifle and Air Rifle participants must sign up for Fair shoot times via FairEntry, opening April 7 and closing April 30 for .22 Rifle and Air Rifle only.
 All other disciplines must sign up for Fair shoot times with their Fair entries.
 Fair shoot times will be filled on a first come, first served basis.
 Scores will be tallied on the date of the shoot and held until Fair time, and will be cross referenced with FairEntry (participants MUST enter all Class/Lots in FairEntry).
 Anyone who does not sign up with FairEntry will be disqualified and scores removed from the rankings.

 All youth participating in the Fair Shoot are required to participate in Class I, Wildlife Ecology Knowledge Challenge.
 If an exhibitor does not participate in the Knowledge Challenge they will forfeit their ranking of scores in shooting events and resulting ribbons, awards and premiums.
-The test will be given June 11 during the Fair shoot at the Stoughton Conservation Club and June 18 during the Fair shoot at the Oregon Conservation Club.
+The test will be given May 13 and July 1 during the Fair shoot at the Stoughton Conservation Club.